Written By Anguzu Derrick

 - And most importantly, check the security of the place and the house; maybe you are a safari type of person, am sure you would prefer a place which doesn’t give you sleepless nights while you are away.

 - Are you someone who likes coming back late at night, do you have a car or do you have a school going child that needs to be dropped or picked by the bus?
-Or how near are health centre facilities in-case of emergency, These are some of the questions you should ask yourself- just like how the old saying goes, it’s all about location, location, and location.
+Or how near are health center facilities in-case of emergency, These are some of the questions you should ask yourself- just like how the old saying goes, it’s all about location, location, and location.

 Step 6: Make 2nd Visit and 3rd if possible